vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 This latency requirement fundamentally changes the optimization problem.
 While research systems can afford to spend significant time optimizing kernels offline, production systems must balance optimization quality against response time.
 The most sophisticated kernel optimization might be worthless if it takes too long to generate.
 -->

+#### Let's Ask the Model

+Of course, I had to check if the model could understand what I mean by "thinking in embedding space".
+After placing the right embeddings in its context window, it began to "understand".

+{{ gallery(images=[
+    "thinking_embedding_space-0.png",
+    "thinking_embedding_space-1.png",
+], popout=true, caption="GPT5 does a good job explaining the concept of 'thinking in embedding space'") }}

+Funnily enough, GPT kept suggesting that it could follow up with mocking quips about "thinking in embedding space" &mdash; perhaps it is too tuned to my style of conversation.

+{{ gallery(images=[
+    "gpt_mocking-0.png",
+    "gpt_mocking-1.png",
+], popout=true, caption="GPT5 is very eager to mock.
+AI safetyists must be concerned.") }}

+### An Agentic Textbook

+Prof. Vijay Reddi has become quite confident in the ability of the model.
+Now, he is just asking Claude Code to rewrite huge swaths of his textbook ["Machine Learning Systems: Principles and Practices of Engineering Artificially Intelligent Systems"](https://www.mlsysbook.ai/).

+For instance, take a look at [this commit](https://github.com/harvard-edge/cs249r_book/commit/bce97df414d7c5e5a941426c276749e4afabc234) which had Claude Code rewrite thousands of lines of prose, all at once.

+{{ image(path="reddi_textbook-claude_rewrite.png", class="inset") }}

+What is the chance he reviewed these changes personally, one-by-one?
+Consider that the next massive commit from Claude is pushed [just an hour](https://github.com/harvard-edge/cs249r_book/commit/7ca2ed6fdc9957bd6721fb2c2fb9333f991a629e) after this one.

+Of course, nothing is being reviewed.
+We are now also in the era of "vibe writing" &mdash; Mr. Model produces mountains of verbose and meaningless prose that goes into a textbook.
+The undergrads better get used to it.